devansh-29-glitch/synmind/README.md

 - **System 2** - slow, logical, deliberate.

 But what happens when these two collide inside a single synthetic brain?
-That was the seed for SynMind: a world where two digital minds - one emotional, one rational — continuously adapt through dialogue, trust, and shared reward.
+That was the seed for SynMind: a world where two digital minds - one emotional, one rational.
+They continuously adapt through dialogue, trust, and shared reward.

 It’s not just AI.
 It’s the first computational partnership between intuition and logic.